TheRealShoxie/Interactive-Robot-Chess/DOCS/Protocol/Protocol.md

 |   0xF8    |   Chess Engine could not be started.
 |   0xF7    |   No instance of chess engine running.
 |   0xF6    |   Chess Engine option doesnt exist.
+|   0xF5    |   Search option doesn't exist
-|   0xF5    |   Pawn collided straight move
+|   0xF4    |   Pawn collided straight move
-|   0xF4    |   Pawn collided diagonal or empty space
+|   0xF3    |   Pawn collided diagonal or empty space
-|   0xF3    |   Starting cell is empty
+|   0xF2    |   Starting cell is empty
-|   0xF2    |   Not that colors turn
+|   0xF1    |   Not that colors turn
-|   0xF1    |   Move Invalid or blocked by own color
+|   0xF0    |   Move Invalid or blocked by own color
-|   0xF0    |   Cannot Castle King side
+|   0xEF    |   Cannot Castle King side
-|   0xEF    |   Cannot Castle Queen side
+|   0xEE    |   Cannot Castle Queen side
+|   0xED    |   Piece to promote is not a pawn
+|   0xEC    |   Pawn is not moving into endPosition and cannot be used for promotion
+|   0xEB    |   Invalid name for piece to promote into
+|   0xEA    |   Chess engine created no move
-|   0xEE    |   Move format invalid
+|   0xE9    |   Move format invalid
-|   0xEE    |   Search option doesn't exist